-The purpose of this study is to compare the effectiveness of treatment with the investigational drug pirtobrutinib added to standard venetoclax and rituximab therapy versus the standard therapy alone in patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) that continues to progress despite treatment.
+The purpose of this study is to compare the effectiveness of treatment with the drug pirtobrutinib added to standard venetoclax and rituximab therapy versus the standard therapy alone in patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) that continues to progress despite treatment.
 Participants will be randomly assigned to receive venetoclax and rituximab with or without pirtobrutinib.

 CLL and SLL are “addicted” to a protein called BTK.
 Pirtobrutinib is designed to block both normal and mutated forms of BTK in these cancers, including cancers that have continued to grow despite other BTK inhibitors (such as ibrutinib or acalabrutinib).
 Pirtobrutinib and venetoclax are taken orally (by mouth) and rituximab is given intravenously (by vein).

 Who Can Join

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Participants must have CLL or SLL that continues to progress despite treatment.

 - All serious side effects of prior therapies must resolve before receiving the study treatment.

 - Patients must be able to walk and do routine activities for more than half of their normal waking hours.

 - This study is for people age 18 and older.